dinde451/jarr.d1/Jarulfs_Guide.md

 player.
 The table below lists each quest and the unique item (if any) you receive when you complete the quest.
 Normally you get it from the person who initiated the quest.
-Those unique items are only available in single player and information about them can be found in chapter 3.5.
+Those unique items are only available in single player and information about them can be found in CHAPTER_LINK_unique-items.
 Note that you don’t receive all quests in every game (although some are always present), as they are randomly selected for each game.
-For more information, see chapter 8.1.
+For more information, see CHAPTER_LINK_how-quests-are-chosen.

 <table>
 <tbody>